Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: A model-free sensitivity analysis approach for outcome misclassification in randomization tests

-\textbf{Analysis Stage:} To address \textbf{Q2}, after reporting the p-value based on the measured outcomes, researchers can then report the warning accuracy under the prespecified level.
-A low warning accuracy implies a causal conclusion's high insensitivity (robustness) to outcome misclassification.
+Putting all the concepts developed above together, to address \textbf{Q1} described in Section~\ref{subsec: contributions}, after reporting the $p$-value using a naive randomization test assuming no outcome misclassification, researchers can then report the warning accuracy under the prespecified significance level.
+A low warning accuracy suggests a causal conclusion's high robustness to outcome misclassification.
 If the warning accuracy is relatively high instead, researchers should report the sensitivity weights and check if the dominant term among the four types of outcome misclassification (false positives/negatives in the treated/control group) agrees with that based on prior information and/or expert knowledge or not (we will illustrate such procedure in detail in Section~\ref{sec: PCPT analysis}).
-If this is the case, then it indeed can happen that the causal conclusion drawn from the measured outcomes may be misleading even if the unknown actual outcome accuracy equals or is close to that high warning accuracy.
+If this is the case, the causal conclusion drawn from the measured outcomes may be misleading even if the unknown actual outcome accuracy equals or is close to that high warning accuracy.
 Otherwise, we would expect the actual accuracy needed to overturn the causal conclusion based on the measured outcomes to be lower, or even much lower, than that high warning accuracy.
-To address \textbf{Q3}, we report the four sensitivity weights and observe if there is any dominant term among the four sensitivity weights.
-Such a term would be a strong sign that the causal conclusion based on the measured outcomes is particularly sensitive to that type of outcome misclassification.

-\textbf{Validation Stage:} If the warning accuracy is relatively high meanwhile the dominant term among the four sensitivity weights is expected in practice, then researchers may want to select a subset of study subjects to validate if their measured outcomes were correctly classified or not.
-When choosing a validation subset, it makes sense to give priorities to 1) the type of outcome misclassification with the dominant sensitivity weight and 2) the subjects that belong to a sensitive set.
-This offers a sensible answer to \textbf{Q4}.
+To address \textbf{Q2} described in Section~\ref{subsec: contributions}, we report the four sensitivity weights and observe if there is any dominant term among the four sensitivity weights.
+Such a term would be a strong sign that the causal conclusion reported by a randomization test based on the measured outcomes is particularly sensitive to that type of outcome misclassification.
+To address \textbf{Q3} described in Section~\ref{subsec: contributions}, if the warning accuracy is relatively high and the dominant term among the four sensitivity weights is expected in practice (i.e., the study is sensitive to outcome misclassification), then researchers may want to select a subset of study subjects for outcome validation.
+When choosing a validation subset, it makes sense to give priority to (i) the type of outcome misclassification with the dominant sensitivity weight and (ii) the subjects that belong to a sensitive set.